Shivansh-Thakur/pwned-password-checker/README.md

 Searching by range

-In order to protect the value of the source password being searched for, Pwned Passwords also implements a k-Anonymity model that allows a password to be searched for by partial hash.
+In order to protect the value of the source password being searched for, Pwned Passwords implements a k-Anonymity model that allows a password to be searched for by partial hash.
 This allows the first 5 characters of a SHA-1 password hash (not case-sensitive) to be passed to the API (testable by clicking here):

 GET https://api.pwnedpasswords.com/range/{first 5 hash chars}